Best Cheap Home Insurance in Florida (2025)

 -

-Few discounts and extra coverage options
+Few discounts and coverage options

 State Farm is a good option if you prioritize a smooth claims process.
-But, it's worth keeping in mind you have cheaper options available.
+But, it's worth keeping in mind you likely have cheaper options available.

 State Farm is financially strong, which can matter after a hurricane.
 Companies in worse shape may run out of money when paying out lots of claims after a storm.